getsentry/sentry-docs/docs/clientdev/context.rst

 All SDKs should have the concept of a concurrency safe context storage.
 What this means heavily depends on the language.
-The basic idea is that a user of the Raven library can call a method to provide additional context information from whererever the user has access to the SDK object in a safe way.
+The basic idea is that a user of the Raven library can call a method to provide additional context information from whererever the user has access to the client object in a safe way.

 In general this is implemented as a thread local in most languages, but in